Is it possible to track someone through the chat app?

 The answer is yes.
-However, the possibility depends on the possibility of sharing the location via GPS.
+However, the possibility depends on the release of sharing the location via GPS.
 Understand.

 Did you know that you can track friends and family by whatsapp?
 That’s right.
 The messenger offers its users a consultation option, through a voluntary tool that only depends on whether or not the person allows sharing via GPS.